CAMPUS MINISTRY ADDITIONAL OFFERINGS

-Each day opens with prayer: Each day at Mercy High School begins with morning prayer that all students hear.
-This prayer is also broadcast to the Mercy parents, staff alumni and friends all over the world via e-mail, so we are praying together the same prayers each day.
-Each prayer is unique and chosen for the day and season some are even written by students and staff .
+Each day opens and closes with prayer: Each day at Mercy High School begins with morning prayer and ends with afternoon prayer that all students hear.
+This prayer is also broadcast to the Mercy parents, staff alumnae and friends all over the world via e-mail, so we are praying together the same prayers each day.
+Each prayer is unique and chosen for the day and season some are even written by students and staff.
 The focus of prayer every Monday is the school mission statement accompanied by Catherine McAuley’s Suscipe.

 Take 10 at 10

 Nearly every day there is an opportunity students and staff who are available to gather in the chapel for 10 minutes of community prayer.
 This is generally a lectionary based lectio devina style of prayer, petition and sharing.

 Campus Ministry provides a sit down lunch banquet and guest speaker connected to themes of faith, justice and Sisters of Mercy critical concerns.

 Prayer opportunities including reconciliation service and adoration/holy hour.

 An ancient contemplative walking prayer offered both inside and outside.

 Offered before school during October (World Rosary Month).

 Liturgy of the Eucharist is an important part of life at Mercy High School.
 Most significant school events, Catholic Holy Days and other special Mercy celebrations are marked by all school Mass celebrations of the Eucharist.
 Students are invited to participate as Ministers of the Eucharist, lector, ushers, cantors etc...